kimoshinowo/wallpaper-previewer/README.md

 `python wallpaperview.py`

 Follow the instructions shown in the command prompt once the script is running.
 Outputs will be saved to a folder called 'outputs' in the same directory as the code.

+## Evaluating the pipeline

+The code used for analysis of the pipeline and an existing application is stored in the performance-testing-and-analysis directory.